Plain English Summary

 Background and study aims

 One of the effects of the growth of the food and drinks industry is the huge increase in the consumption of soft drinks, fruit juices and sport drinks.
 Many drink products are acidic in nature, such as orange or grapefruit juice or certain fruit squashes and fizzy drinks.
 Such drinks, if taken in excess, will promote erosion of the tooth surface, erosion being a loss of tooth substance by a chemical process not involving bacterial.
 Stannous fluoride has been shown to provide some protection for the enamel against acid attack.
-This study will test whether a stannous-containing toothpaste is better compared to a conventional toothpaste.
+This study tests whether a stannous-containing toothpaste is better compared to a conventional toothpaste.

 Who can participate?